 Attribute Site Notes Proximity to Employment While a morning commute may be one hour to downtown Portland and over 30 minutes to downtown Beaverton, the site is very convenient to smaller, but significant employment concentrations in Tualatin, Tigard and in Wilsonville to the south.
 Lack of nearby office employment will make new office development on the site highly unlikely during the buildout period.
-Proximity to (Other) Households When built, the subject property will be near other residential development to the east (existing King City, Tualatin) and north (Tigard, including major new development at River Terraces).
-Development to the west is likely to remain rural and sparsely populated due to (the urban growth boundary).
+Proximity to (Other) Households When built, the study area will be near other residential development to the east (existing King City, Tualatin) and north (Tigard, including major new development at River Terrace).
+Development to the west is likely to remain rural and sparsely populated due to the urban growth boundary.
 This will constrain the retail development possibilities for commercial considered along Roy Rogers Rd., despite increased traffic on that street.
 Proximity to Shopping, Dining, Schools An aging but functional cluster of neighborhood & community scale retail lies at the eastern edge King City, beyond walking distance but convenient by car.
 Regional retail is reasonably convenient by car, four miles east at Bridgeport Village and five miles north at Washington Square in far-north Tigard.
 Local schools perform well.
 Visibility Visibility is primarily important for any retail (and related commercial uses).
 Businesses located along Roy Rogers Rd. would be visible easily from that road.
 Beef Bend Rd. is elevated relative to the site and would afford superior views of properties to the south.
 Access Roy Rogers Rd. provides convenient northbound access, allowing some bypassing of I-5, at least until cutting over at Scholl's Ferry.
 East-west access would be dependent on Beef Bend Rd. until another east-west street can be built between the river and Beef Bend.
 Ped/bike access and amenities are currently poor in King City, but could improve with investments in trails.
 Traffic Volume Site-adjacent traffic is highest along Roy Rogers Rd. at approximately 20,000 vehicles per day (5,000 per day on Beef Bend).
-This balance of traffic flows makes Roy Rogers frontage (or at least strong signage and access) a likely prerequisite for retail development on the subject property.
-Neighboring Land Uses Although the site vicinity will evolve somewhat from its current semi-rural state over the course of subject build-out, its location between existing low- and even medium-density development in King City to the north and Tigard to the east should be generally compatible with residential and modest commercial development considered here.
+This balance of traffic flows makes Roy Rogers frontage (or at least strong signage and access) a likely prerequisite for retail development on the study area.

+Neighboring Land Uses Currently sparsely populated due to the urban growth boundary and predominant Rural Reserve designation to the west of Roy Rogers Rd.
+To the north and east, existing low- and even medium-density development in King City and Tigard should be generally compatible with residential and modest commercial development considered here.
 Site Aesthetics The site in general has very good to excellent visual attributes, with classic semi-rural Pacific Northwest appeal.
-Scenic vistas to the south and west are best from the northernmost parcels on the site, with as much as 100 feet in elevation difference relative to riverfront land on the south side of the subject.
+Scenic vistas to the south and west are best from the northernmost parcels on the site, with as much as 100 feet in elevation difference relative to riverfront land on the south side of the study area.
 Depending on design possibilities relative to riparian land, properties along the southern site could compensate for restricted vistas by adding value through direct riverfront appeal.